-In earlier reports, the Colorado portion of the San Juan region has been divided into the Durango field area, the "hogback", the Red Mesa area (or Hesperus field), and the Mesa Verde area which included the National Park and the Mesa area south and west of Durango.
+In earlier reports, the Colorado portion of the San Juan region has been divided into the Durango field area, the "hogback", the Red Mesa area (or Hesperus field), and the Mesa Verde area, which includes the National Park and the Mesa area south and west of Durango.

-In Colorado Geological Survey Bulletin 34-A, 1972, all of these are included in the newly defined "Durango field".
+In Colorado Geological Survey Bulletin 34-A (1972), all of these are included in the newly defined "Durango field".
 This field includes all of the Colorado portion of the San Juan basin and stretches from near Cortez on the west to east of Pagosa Springs on the east.

-Coals are included in three horizons of Upper Cretaceous age: the Dakota, the Menefee Formation of the Mesaverde group, and the much younger Upper Cretaceous Fruitland Formation.
+Coals are included in three horizons of Upper Cretaceous age: the Dakota, the Menefee Formation of the Mesaverde Group, and the younger Upper Cretaceous Fruitland Formation.

 The Dakota Formation crops out along the outer rim of the hogback in Archuleta and La Plata Counties.
-These Dakota coal seams are fewer, thinner, dirtier, and are more discontinuous than those found in areas to the south and west, and constitute about a 5 million ton resource.
+These Dakota coal seams are fewer, thinner, dirtier, and are more discontinuous than those found in areas to the south and west, and constitute about a 5-million-ton resource.

 The Menefee coals are best developed from approximately 10 miles east of Durango westward.
 They occur in three distinct groups, the "middle group" being relatively unimportant.
-The lower 60 feet of the formation form the "lower group" and the upper 200 feet form the "upper group".
-The Menefee coals are high-volatile A and B bituminous rank and are of coking quality in structurally affected areas near Durango.
+The lower 60 feet of the formation form the "lower group", and the upper 200 feet form the "upper group".
+The Menefee coals are high-volatile A and B bituminous rank and are of coking quality in structurally complex areas near Durango.

-Through the years, more than 50 mines have operated in the Durango coal field but only 14 mines have operated in the past 10 years, all in the Menefee coals in the Hesperus area just west of Durango.
-Only one of the four operating mines in 1971 was a strip mine, most of the produced coal being used at the Durango electric power plant.
-Range-ofanalyses of the coals, 3'2'' to 6'7'' thick, from the mines in the Durango field, 3 in the "Hesperus seam" and 7 "undesignated", are as follows:
+Historically, more than 50 mines have operated in the Durango coal field.
+However, only 14 mines have operated in recent years, all of them mining Menefee coals in the Hesperus area, west of Durango.
+During 1975, only one underground mine was in operation in this field, producing 15,790 tons of coal and employing 9 people.
+This coal is used for electric power generation at the Durango power plant and for domestic purposes.
+Range-of-analyses of the coals, 3'2'' to 6'7'' thick, from the mines in the Durango field, 3 in the "Hesperus seam" and 7 "undesignated", are as follows:

 As-received basis Average of analyses

-Moisture 1.6-10.7%
+Moisture Ash 1.6-10.7%

-Ash 3.4-16.6%

-Sulfur .6-1.2%
+Sulfor 3.4-16.6% .6-1.2%

 Btu/lb.
 10.860-14.070

-Fus. temp., °F. 2.020-3.000
+Fus. temp., °F. 2,020-3,000

-Local pyritization in one mine caused up to 4.7% sulfur in one mine-run sample.
+\ Local pyritization in one mine caused up to 4.7% sulfur in one mine-run sample.

-In about 40% of the 2,200 square mile area of the Durango field there are 9,634 million tons of coal, measured and indicated, under less than 3,000 feet of overburden (Landis, 1959).
+In about 40% of the 2,200 square-mile area of the Durango field there are 9,634 million tons of coal identified under less than 3,000 feet of overburden (Landis, 1959).
 Total additional coal inferred on a zone basis, in the field, is estimated to be about 11,080 million tons.
-Also, in an area of approximately 400 square miles below the hogback at depths from 3,000 to 6,000 feet, an additional 5,200 million tons are estimated from well log data.
-The Durange field, therefore, is believed to have had approximately 25,914 million tons of coal in place to a depth of 6,000 feet.
+Also, in an area of approximately 400 square miles below the hogback at depths from 3,000 to 6,000 feet, an additional 5,200 million tons are estimated from well-log data.

+The Durango field, therefore, is believed to have had approximately 25,914 million tons of coal originally in place to a depth of 6,000 feet.
 Adding the estimated 1,375 million tons of Dakota coal area to the northwest, the San Juan region coal resources total about 27,300 million tons.

-Unita Region
+Uinta Region

-The coal fields of the Colorado portion of the Uinta Region occur on the moderately to steeply dipping flanks of the Piceance Basin, a southeastward extension of the Uinta Basin of Utah.
+The coal fields of the Colorado portion of the Uinta Region are found on the moderately to steeply dipping flanks of the Piceance Creek basin, which is a southeastward extension of the Uinta basin of Utah.